vedph/gve-doc/model/diplomatic.md

 So, in our example the replacement operation's _hint_ is only the line above the old word, while the new word replacing it is _added text_, and becomes part of the epigram's text in the text version(s) following it.

 ### Symbolic Rendition Logic

+From a practical standpoint, the logic for rendering text and added text is essentially the same: in both cases we are just drawing text, belonging to the text being transformed.

+The real difference is essentially in time: the base text is the entry point for the transformation, typically written with a regular and predictable layout; while added text was introduced later, in an unpredictable way and at any position (usually wherever there is space near to the text being transformed), following the creative process.

+This implies that:

+- _base text_ can be rendered with a simpler logic, essentially equal to that which dictates the arrangement of characters in lines on a sheet of paper.
+Characters follow each other on the same line, until the next line starts.
+Of course, this layout can occasionally be modified; for instance, whatever the reasons, a portion of the text might be written with a different size, or along an offset or rotated baseline.
+Anyway, these are occasional departures which can be implemented by overriding the default logic.
+- _added text_ instead is placed and sized freely, reflecting its appearance on the carrier.

+As for _hints_, these can be text, freely sized and positioned like added text, or more often pure geometrical elements, like lines and shapes.
+So, their appearance is totally unpredictable, as in theory everything could be drawn on a sheet.